sammcingvale/portfolio/README.md

 # portfolio

-a small, local toolkit for understanding an equity portfolio held at Fidelity across many accounts (including SMAs). it keeps a dated history of **what you own** and **how those holdings have performed**, so you can ask questions like _"how much NVDA do I own and how has it done over the last 6 months?"_ and build your own reports.
+a small, local toolkit for understanding an equity portfolio. it keeps a dated history of **what you own** and **how those holdings have performed**, so you can ask questions like _"how much NVDA do I own and how has it done over the last 6 months?"_ and build your own reports.

 ## how it works